Incidents

 Severity helps prioritise incidents during a race.
 High-severity incidents (level 4–5) are highlighted in the incident list and in race reports.

-Tap the Incidents tile on the race mode screen.
+Tap the Penalties & Incidents tile on the race mode screen and open the Incidents tab.
+(Prefer everything in one stream?
+Switch to a combined feed in App Settings → Penalties & Incidents view.)
 The list shows all incidents in the current race with count chips along the top (e.g. 2 Total, 1 Open, 1 Closed, 1 DNF) — tap any chip to filter the list to just that slice.
 A Mine toggle limits the list to incidents you submitted yourself.

 The sort icon next to the search bar opens a sort options sheet: Newest first (default), Oldest first, Number ↑, Number ↓, Severity (high → low), or Status.